-Founded in 1844, Hillsdale College is an independent, coeducational, Christian, residential liberal arts college with a student body of approximately 1,500.
-Its four-yearcurriculum leads to a Bachelor of Arts or Bachelor of Science degree, and itis accredited by the Higher Learning Commission.
+Founded in 1844, Hillsdale College is an independent, coeducational, residential Christian liberal arts college with a student body of approximately 1,460.
+Its four-year curriculum leads to a Bachelor of Arts or Bachelor of Science degree, and it is accredited by the Higher Learning Commission.

 Hillsdale’s educational mission rests upon two principles: academic excellence and institutional independence.
 The College does not accept federal or state taxpayer subsidies for any of its operations.

 Hillsdale continues to carry out its original mission today, both in the classroom and nationwide, through its many outreach programs, including its monthly speech digest, Imprimis; National Leadership Seminars; and not-for-credit online course offerings.
 A prayer written in the Bible that was placed inside the 1853 cornerstone of Central Hall reflects its continuing commitment: “May earth be better and heaven be richer because of the life and labor of Hillsdale College.”

 Though established by Freewill Baptists, Hillsdale has been officially nondenominational since its inception.
 It was the first American college to prohibit in its charter any discrimination based on race, religion, or sex, and it became an early force for the abolition of slavery.
 Hillsdale sent a larger percentage of its students to fight for the Union in the Civil War than any other American college or university except West Point.
 It was also the second college in the nation to grant four-year liberal arts degrees to women.

 A sound liberal arts education includes study in the humanities, the natural sciences, and the social sciences.
 To prepare its students adequately in the liberal arts, Hillsdale College asks that they fulfill certain academic requirements in these areas.